 Here are five such things that are good to watch out for.

 If you redesigned your site, you would most likely want to set up the 301 redirects.
 The reason is because the current pages of your website are classified by the search engines and have some value you probably want to keep.
-When you update your site, these pages may either no longer exist or will have moved.
+When you update your site, these pages may either no longer exist or have been moved.

 For example, say that on your current website, you have a page about your company at www.domain.com/about/, and on the new website, this page has been changed to www.domain.com/company-profile/, then you will want to update the search engines for this change.